MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/choose-how-to-deliver-updates.md

 ## Considerations for choosing how to deliver updates

-Please see section below to help compare and contrast Office update strategy to determine option best for your environment.
+The section below compares Office update approaches to help you choose the right option for your environment.
 For customers who are exclusively on-premises today, moving to a hybrid model is a likely outcome.
-For customers who are greenfield or have goal to reduce long-term dependency on on-premises infrastruture, cloud only is best.
+For customers who are green field or have goal to reduce long-term dependency on on-premises infrastructure, cloud only is best.

 ### Updates delivered from Office CDN (Microsoft recommended)

 Advantages:
 - Supports advanced network optimization technologies like Delivery Optimization and Configuration Manager Connected Cache.
 These solutions also support other Microsoft workloads such as Windows 10 updates (feature updates and quality updates), Windows 10 drivers, Windows Store files, Windows Store for Business files, Windows Defender definition updates, Win32 apps for Intune and SCCM Express Updates.
 - IT Pro remains in control, but clients pull what is needed automatically.
 No need for admin to micro-manage intentional downloads each month.
-- Office was designed to update from the Microsoft CDN which allows additional capabilities such as rollback or roll forward based on group policy configuration.
+- Office was designed to update from the Microsoft CDN, which allows additional capabilities such as rollback or roll forward based on group policy configuration.
-- Aligns with Microsoft's vision of "Modern Workplace" where users roam and work remotely.
+- Aligns with Microsoft's "Modern Workplace" where users roam and work remotely.

 Considerations:
 - The IT Pro must transition from push mentality to allow clients to pull content dynamically.
 - The IT Pro will need to review the network topology to ensure clients are performing peer to peer sharing is optimal.
 - Extensive controls of Delivery Optimization are available and require review.
 - Microsoft validates signals from builds released prior to broad deployment referred to as "Throttling".
-This means not all clients will receive the update at the same time and not appropriate for traditional Configuration Manager "maintenance windows" scenarios.
+This throttling means not all clients will receive the update at the same time and not appropriate for traditional Configuration Manager "maintenance windows" scenarios.

 End-user notifications: Delivered by Office only.